 Tael is on the verge of a new phase focused on adoption, sales, and real-world usage.
-For you, as a Tael (ticker: WABI) token holder, it is important to know how Tael and Techrock each play their part in the ecosystem and how our real-world sales and partnerships translate to you.
+For you, as a Tael (ticker: WABI) token holder, it is important to know how Tael & the Tael Ecosystem each play their part in the ecosystem, and how our real-world sales and our partnerships impact you.

 The flow of Tael incorporates four different ‘actors’, each playing an important role in the ecosystem.

 1. Consumers: They are rewarded with loyalty tokens through simple acts such as ‘touching’ products, verifying product authenticity, utilizing referrals, and more (find further details in our previous ecosystem article).
 Consumers drive the demand for authentic safe goods, as we’ve covered in this previous article.

 2. Brands & Merchants: They purchase Tael to utilize as a marketing tool: increase consumer loyalty, drive purchasing decisions, gain data insights, and much more.
 By using the Taels, they gather valuable data about consumer behavior and run targeted marketing promotions tailored to their customers’ needs.

 In general, consumer products companies spend around 20% of revenues on marketing their products to consumers.
 We focus on relatively premium products, where marketing budgets can be closer to 30% of revenues.
 Brands and merchants in our ecosystem use Taels for this marketing.

 A general overview of how Tael are allocated by consumer products companies

 3. Exchanges: Their main function is to provide liquidity for other actors in the ecosystem.
 Having a high-quality exchange as part of our ecosystem is important for the smooth functioning of the entire system.